Financial Aid Policies

 Also, a student who fails all of his/her classes because s/he stopped attending classes will be considered to have only attended class until the mid-point of the term unless proof of class attendance beyond the 50 percent point is provided by either the professor or the student.
 The burden of proof rests with the student.

-Official Withdrawal: The Office of Financial Aid is required to complete a Return of Title IV Funds calculation on all students who officially withdraw within 30 days of being notified of the student’s intent to withdraw.
+Official Withdrawal: The Office of Student Financial Services is required to complete a Return of Title IV Funds calculation on all students who officially withdraw within 30 days of being notified of the student’s intent to withdraw.

 A student who withdraws from all classes prior to the 60 percent point of the term and who receives Title IV federal financial aid may owe a refund of some or all of the federal aid received.

 Federal financial aid is “earned” on a proportional basis for each day of the term that the student has completed.
 If a student completes 30 percent of the term, then he/she has earned 30 percent of the federal financial aid.
 If the financial aid has been credited to the student’s account and has paid institutional charges only, 70 percent of the aid must be returned to the federal financial aid programs.

 Federal funds are returned to the programs in the following order:

 - Subsidized Federal Stafford Loan